 Who has access to your information?

 We will not share your information with third parties for marketing purposes.
 Any staff with access to your information has a duty of confidentiality under the ethical standards that CPMP operates.
-Our staff have received training in GDPR procedures.

 How you can access and update your information

 Keeping your information up to date and accurate is important to us.
 We commit to regularly review and correct where necessary, the information that we hold about you.
 If any of your information changes, please email us at firstname.lastname@example.org or write to us at the address listed on this website, or call us on +353 (0)1 667 0099